 Write down all the things that you are most grateful for.
 After my painful breakup I made a list every day of some of the things and people that I was most grateful for.
 It served as a reminder of what I still had in my life as well as why I was/am so very blessed and lucky to be alive.
 It also served to keep me focused on the here and now.

-This will also help you remember that you’re still loved and appreciated as well as remind you of the little things that make you happy and make me feel alive.
+This will also help you remember that you’re still loved and appreciated as well as remind you of the little things that make you happy and make you feel alive.

 It could be anything such as, “I’m grateful, for my best friend.
-I am grateful for my job. ” Etc. Whatever that may be, write it ALL down, even if you think it’s silly.
+I am grateful for my job.”
+Whatever that may be, write it ALL down, even if you think it’s silly.

 What if I’m not grateful for anything or can’t think of anything?
 Think of something small to get you started.
 For one, if you’re reading this.. you can READ.
 Be grateful for that.
 You also have internet access!
 The world and information is all at your fingertips.
 Another good one, “I’m grateful to be a alive and healthy.”